Neuropharmacology & Neurotherapeutics

 CT perfusion and multimodal MRI.
 If stroke is suspected, the existence of a complete hemispheric perfusion/diffusion mismatch with normal diffusion imaging, together with the clinical picture, may lead to a presumed diagnosis of HaNDL (53; 58; 68; 71; 54).

 Cerebral angiography.
-When performed on patients with HaNDL, cerebral angiography was normal in all but one patient, whose images showed “local inflammation” (33).
+When performed on patients with HaNDL, cerebral angiography was normal in all but one patient, whose images showed “local inflammation” (34).
 The value of cerebral angiography in HaNDL is not established and is, indeed, controversial.
-Cerebral angiography may have precipitated an event of focal neurologic deficit or migrainous episode in two of three patients who were worked-up with this modality (09; 17).
-Cerebral angiography should be carefully considered, and avoided if possible as the procedure has baseline risks and may also precipitate episodes.
+Cerebral angiography may have precipitated an event of focal neurologic deficit or migrainous episode in two of three patients who were worked-up with this modality (09; 18).
+Cerebral angiography should be carefully considered and avoided if possible as the procedure has baseline risks and may also precipitate episodes.
 Typically, vascular imaging with CTA or MRA is sufficient in patients suspected of HaNDL.

 • It is important to recognize HaNDL as a benign syndrome for which unnecessary testing and treatment can be avoided. |

+Other treatments.
 A meta-analysis showed wide variation in employed treatments, although evidence of their efficacy is lacking (02).
 In the acute setting, 24% of patients with HaNDL were treated with antiviral agents (acyclovir and ganciclovir), 15% were treated with antibiotics, and 13% were treated with a therapeutic lumbar puncture.
 These treatments are more reflective of meningitis being common in the differential diagnosis of HaNDL rather than their efficacy.
-Other acute treatment options reported in the meta-analysis include intravenous steroids in 12% of patients, analgesics in 12% of patients, acetazolamide in 11% of patients, and IV thrombolytics in 6.4% of patients.
 Patients also received nonsteroidal agents, antiemetics, antihypertensives, and IV hydration.

 No information is available on the effect of general anesthesia on patients with the transient syndrome of headache with neurologic deficits and cerebrospinal fluid lymphocytosis.